 Download the 2021 Global Threat Report to uncover trends in attackers’ ever-evolving tactics, techniques, and procedures that our teams observed this past year.Download Now

-Below are just a few examples of zero-day exploits that were discovered over the past couple of years:
+Below are just a known vulnerabilities that were discovered over the past couple of years:

 On August 11, 2020 Microsoft released a security update including a patch for a critical vulnerability in the NETLOGON protocol (CVE-2020-1472) discovered by Secura researchers.
 Since no initial technical details were published, the CVE in the security update failed to receive much attention, even though it received a maximum CVSS score of 10.

 This vulnerability allows an unauthenticated attacker with network access to a domain controller, to establish a vulnerable Netlogon session and eventually gain domain administrator privileges.
 The vulnerability is especially severe since the only requirement for a successful exploit is the ability to establish a connection with a domain controller.